bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 ## Quotable Book

-Ecclesiastes is one of the more quotable books of the Bible.
-But, should we?

 * There is nothing new under the sun (1:9)
 * To everything there is a season (3:1)
 * Two are better than one (4:9)